YorkDojo/yorkdojo.github.io/_worksheets/arduino/robot-bumps.md

 We need code to...

 - Measure the distance in front of the robot
-- Go in a straight line if it's clear
+- In a loop, go in a straight line if it's clear
 - If it's not clear (there's an obstacle, or a wall), then the robot should stop

 You might need to change some of the digital PIN numbers on the original code to get the motors, encoders and ultrasonic sensor working at the same time